Pakistani man charged with US assassination plot – DW – 08/06/2024

 US broadcaster CNN reported that FBI investigators believed that former President Donald Trump, who ordered the strike that killed Soleimani, and other current and former US government officials were the intended targets of the plot.

+The intended victim was not identified in the Justice Department's statement or in court documents.

-Prosecutors allege that Merchant spent time in Iran before traveling to the United States.
+Prosecutors allege that the suspect, identified as Asif Merchant, spent time in Iran before traveling to the United States.

+An FBI official said assassins the man attempted to hire were undercover FBI agents.

+Merchant was arrested on July 12 as he planned to leave the country.

-“For years, the Justice Department has been working aggressively to counter Iran’s brazen and unrelenting efforts to retaliate against American public officials for the killing of Iranian General Soleimani," Attorney General Merrick Garland said in a statement.
+“For years, the Justice Department has been working aggressively to counter Iran’s brazen and unrelenting efforts to retaliate against American public officials for the killing of Iranian General Soleimani," Garland said in a statement.

-FBI Director Christopher Wary said Merchant had "close ties to Iran" and that the plot was "straight out of the Iranian playbook."
+"The Justice Department will spare no resource to disrupt and hold accountable those who would seek to carry out Iran's lethal plotting against American citizens," he said.

 In August 2022, the US charged IRGC member Shahram Poursafi with plotting to assassinate former US National Security Advisor John Bolton.
 Iran dismissed the indictment as "fiction."